 Once the application is reviewed, the probate registry will assess the probate fees you need to pay.
 These must be paid before the court will issue you a grant of probate.

-The probate fees are based on the gross value of estate assets that were located in British Columbia when the deceased died.
+The probate fees are based on the gross value of estate assets (less secured liabilities) that were located in British Columbia when the deceased died.
 If the deceased was ordinarily resident in British Columbia immediately before they died, you’ll also need to pay probate fees on intangible (non-physical) assets located outside of the province, such as bank accounts or investments.

 If the estate assets have a value over $25,000, fees are payable on the following basis.